- NYT’s David Brooks: Obama has ‘manhood problem’ in Middle East

 The higher yen slashed nearly 54 billion yen ($701 million) from the company’s operating profit for the April-December period.

 “I can see how the red ink may be perceived as abnormal,” Iwata told analysts and reporters at a Tokyo hotel.
 “The environment has changed.”

-The failure of the 3DS handheld to take off with enough momentum during the last quarter of 2011 was one of the main reasons for the dismal results, according to Iwata.
+The failure of the 3DS handheld, which offers three-dimensional imagery, to take off with enough momentum during the last quarter of 2011 was one of the main reasons for the dismal results, according to Iwata.

 The 3DS has gradually started to sell better, but it took a price cut in August.
 It still lacks a strong lineup of attractive software games, a key factor for a machine to succeed in a big way.